complexorganizations/mapping-united-com/assets/docs/pricing/cost.md

 2. **Drone Costs:**

-   - Assuming each drone costs $5,000, and you have two drones:
+   - Assuming you purchase two drones at a one-time cost:
-     - Total Drone Cost: 2 drones * $5,000 = $10,000
+     - Total Drone Cost: 2 drones * $5,000 = $10,000 (one-time cost)

 3. **Maintenance and Repairs:**

-   - Budgeting 10% of the drone cost for maintenance and repairs:
+   - Budgeting 10% of the drone cost for maintenance and repairs annually:
      - Maintenance and Repairs: 10% of $10,000 = $1,000 per year

 4. **Software and App Development:**

-   - App development costs can vary widely, but let's assume a one-time development cost of $20,000.
+   - Assuming a one-time development cost of $20,000.

 5. **Data Storage and Processing:**

    - Costs for cloud storage and processing can vary based on usage.
 Assuming $500 per month:
-     - Total Data Storage and Processing for One Day: $500/30 days = $16.67
+     - Total Data Storage and Processing for One Year: $500/month * 12 months = $6,000 per year

 6. **Insurance:**

-   - Assuming an annual insurance cost of $10,000, for a daily estimate:
+   - Assuming an annual insurance cost of $10,000.
-     - Daily Insurance Cost: $10,000/365 days = $27.40 per day

 7. **Miscellaneous Costs:**
    - Miscellaneous costs like office space, marketing, and legal fees can vary greatly.
-Let's assume an additional $1,000 for one day.
+Let's assume an additional $10,000 for one year.

-Adding up these corrected estimated costs for one day:

-- Labor: $480
-- Drones: $10,000
+8. **Application Maintenance and Updates:**

+   - Assuming an annual cost of 20% of the initial development cost:
-- Maintenance and Repairs: $1,000/365 (daily estimate) = $2.74
+     - Annual Maintenance and Updates Cost: 20% of $20,000 = $4,000 per year

+Now, let's calculate the total annual costs:

+- Annual Labor Cost: $480/day * 365 days = $175,200
+- Annual Maintenance and Repairs Cost: $1,000
-- Software and App Development: $20,000/365 (daily estimate) = $54.79
+- Annual Software and App Development Cost: $20,000
-- Data Storage and Processing: $16.67
+- Annual Data Storage and Processing Cost: $6,000
-- Insurance: $27.40
+- Annual Insurance Cost: $10,000
-- Miscellaneous Costs: $1,000
+- Annual Miscellaneous Costs: $10,000
+- Annual Application Maintenance and Updates Cost: $4,000

-Total Estimated Cost: $10,581.60
+Total Estimated Annual Cost =
+$175,200 + $1,000 + $20,000 + $6,000 + $10,000 + $10,000 + $4,000

-Total Estimated Daily Cost: $1,139.60
+Total Estimated Annual Cost = $226,200

-Again, please keep in mind that these are rough estimates, and actual costs can vary based on various factors.
-It's essential to conduct a detailed financial analysis tailored to your specific business plan and consult with experts in the field for a more accurate cost breakdown.
+So, in a more realistic real-world scenario, the estimated overall cost to keep this drone business running for one year is approximately $226,200, excluding the one-time drone purchase cost.
+Please keep in mind that these are still rough estimates and actual costs may vary based on specific circumstances and business needs.
+It's essential to conduct detailed financial planning for your unique situation.